 A few of the ways employees have spent their family stipends include subsidized child care, house cleaning services, dog walking services, and meal delivery, to name a few.

-Health and Wellness Stipends
+3. Health & Wellness Stipends

 A health & wellness stipend is a sum of money given to employees for them to spend on health and wellness initiatives that are most relevant to their needs.

 It recognizes that every employee has a different idea of what “healthy” means to them.
 While some people may find that a meal delivery service is how they can best achieve their health and wellness goals, others may prefer to engage in meditation practice or online fitness classes.

 A health and wellness stipend allows you to offer every health and wellness perk but without the challenge of picking, piloting, purchasing, and maintaining them.

 Learn more about the benefits of health and wellness stipends in The Definitive Guide to Health and Wellness Stipends.

 Remote work stipends have been gaining popularity in recent years as more and more companies adopt remote work policies.
 A remote work stipend is a sum of money given to employees to build out a home office, purchase necessary equipment and tech, or anything else that makes their remote work experience comfortable and productive.

 Remote employees can also use it to buy general perks that on-site teams can access, such as food or health and wellness perks.
 Remote work stipends allow companies to support remote workers with the same perks on-site employees receive, regardless of where they work.

 Learn more about the benefits of remote work stipends in The Definitive Guide to Remote Work Stipends.